dimitri-nicolo/calico/_includes/master/cnx-mgr-install.md

 {% if include.platform == "eks" %}

-## Create credentials for signing into {{site.prodname}} manager

-To log into {{site.prodname}} Manager running in EKS, you'll need a token for a user with appropriate permissions on the cluster.
+1. To log into {{site.prodname}} Manager running in EKS, you'll need a token for a user with appropriate permissions on the cluster.

-1. The easiest way to create such a token is to create a service account, assign it permissions and get a token for it to use for login.
+   The easiest way to create such a token is to create a service account, assign it permissions and get a token for it to use for login.
 Update `TIGERA_UI_USER` to change the name to give to the service account.